Design Initiative

 We co-design the module

-CoLab builds a bespoke toolkit for that course — curated tools, step-by-step recipes mapped to the assignment, guest lectures, and TA training.
-Faculty keep full control of the syllabus.
+CoLab builds a bespoke toolkit for that course: curated tools, step-by-step recipes mapped to your assignments, guest lectures, and TA training.
+You run the course; we add a layer.

 We embed for the term